 A divorce is never something people plan, but it should be something to plan for.
 There are so many assets to consider and so much legislation to understand.
-If you are considering a divorce and want to know more about the options available to you regarding your finances, please feel free to book in a free no-obligation chat here or get in touch.
+If you are considering a divorce and want to know more about the options available to you regarding your finances, please feel free to get in touch.

 Research Plus conducted an independent online survey for Prudential between 29 November and 11 December 2017 among 9,896 non-retired UK adults aged 45+, including 1,000 planning to retire in 2018.